wvallen/aggregatedfolds_live/src/posts/251129-crystallization-avoidance.md

 By the time the birds finished eating, the light had changed and the cabin felt steady.
 My wool socks kept their small reservoir of heat.
 The tea carried its own coherence.
 Everything around me was managing crystallization in its own way.
 The snow grew its intricate shapes.
 The birds kept their cells fluid.
 I sat between them with a mind that could tip toward structure or stay loose and curious.

+I thought again of my morning question.
+How is your conscious experience going?
+Maybe it was nothing more than hunger and cold.
+Or maybe awareness flickers anywhere matter stays just warm enough to avoid rigid alignment.
+Panpsychism leaves room for this possibility.
+Consciousness as the brief warmth that keeps a system from freezing into a single form.
+The sparrows felt like small warm nodes negotiating their own winters of experience.

 Some days that feels like the whole point.
 Stay warm enough to resist the easy lattice.
 Stay curious enough to avoid becoming a system too early.
-Let the world cool around you while you decide which patterns deserve to grow.
-And if clarity fails, trust the thick socks.
-They have never lost an argument with winter.
+The universe keeps cooling in the background and there is no stopping that, so let it cool around you while you choose which patterns deserve to grow.
+And if the choice feels uncertain, trust your instincts and choose the thicker socks.
+No one loves cold feet (probably).